prashantkbhardwaj/doc-review/README.md

 There is a constants folder which have constants for data dump and components.
 There is a view folder to hold all the components required for the main view. index.css has the configs of all global CSS variables for theames.
+`To add more pages, please go to src/constants/pages-data.js and uncomment the 2nd object.`

 ### Shared Components